 Kenya.
 It’s the running mecca of the world and it’s so inspiring to see.
 Poverty creates champions.

-Who is your biggest competitor?
+Who would you say is your biggest competitor?

 I don’t focus solely on one individual.